 What Does “Air Free CO” (Carbon Monoxide) Mean?

-All of this to say that testing for and monitoring CO levels in occupied spaces using stationary and personal protective CO monitors and alarms is a must.
-It is also a best practice to inspect fuel-burning appliances for combustion safety and efficiency using a combustion analyzer like the Testo 330 shown above.
+All of this is to say that testing for and monitoring CO levels in occupied spaces using stationary and personal protective CO monitors and alarms is a must.
+It is also a best practice to inspect fuel-burning appliances for combustion safety and efficiency using a combustion analyzer.

-One of the readings taken in the flue of a fuel-burning appliance is the CO in PPM, but in many cases we refer to it as CO “air free” and many combustion analyzers calculate it automatically.
+One of the readings taken in the flue of a fuel-burning appliance is the CO in PPM, but in many cases, we refer to it as CO “air free.”
+Many combustion analyzers calculate it automatically.

-The way air free CO is calculated is by first calculating the difference in the Flue O2 (Oxygen) percentage as compared to the percentage of oxygen in regular air at sea level which is 20.9%.
+The way air free CO is calculated is by first calculating the difference in the flue O2 (oxygen) percentage compared to the percentage of oxygen in regular air at sea level, which is 20.9%.

 20.9 ÷ 15.9% = 1.31